atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ^ *
 mot, repeating, the word, and rising ** pray do you mean me, or this other Gentleman?
 I am no more a coxcomb ** than your own Self, my dear; and
 9
-“the man' who dares to call me cox“ “shall repent of it; nor am I a “monkey, neither, I can tell you that " now." ' I
+the man' who dares to call me cox shall repent of it; nor am I a monkey, neither, I can tell you that " now." ' I
 I
-" O Sir, " answered Mr. Selby, ** you may place which of the words you “■ like best to your own account, and leave the other for your companion."
+" O Sir, " answered Mr. Selby, ** you may place which of the words you ■ like best to your own account, and leave the other for your companion."
-“For me.
+For me.
 Sir ?"
-Said Smith — “Wshat:
+Said Smith — Wshat:
 * 4
-“do you mean by affronting me.
+do you mean by affronting me.
 Sir? or this Gentleman, Sir ^ I don’t bet

 \
-“lieve that you ever Saw us before."
+lieve that you ever Saw us before."
 5
-G 4 “And
+G 4 And
 *
 r
 I